mubaraknumann/genera-cloud-image-classification/README.md

 ReduceLROnPlateau (monitoring val_loss, patience 10)

-Epochs: Trained for up to 150 epochs (EarlyStopping intervened).
-The best model was restored from Epoch 171 of the final run (adjust if different).
+Epochs: Trained for 200 epochs (~7 hours) (EarlyStopping intervened).
+The best model was restored from Epoch 171 of the final run.

 Batch Size: 32